 The amusement park was well-known for its live action knight fights although unfortunately one of the duels resulted in the death of one of the actors in the late 1990s.
 In 2007, the park shut down due to financial problems, which some attribute to waning attendance.

 To be fair, a lot of the former amusement park is now gone.
 In 2009, the former amusement park was sold to the local government, which has turned it into a public park.
 When I was there, there were numerous families and couples walking their dogs.
 It wasn’t exactly what I had in mind when I read about an abandoned castle.

 The main building (De Roze Kasteel) has remained intact although it’s in the process of being restored at the moment.
 It’s not possible to enter, however you can peek inside the windows.
 (The cost of the restoration has been quite high!)

 The soldiers of Napoleon who are enchanted in the former Land remain although some of the heads are in less than ideal condition with a few that have disappeared compared to previous images.
 Similarly, there’s also the green corridor that now leads to a parking lot.
 Beyond this, most things that were part of the former amusement park are gone at this point.

 The history of the Roze Kasteel

 The Roze Kasteel actually was called Kasteel Steenenburg.
-This castle came under the control of the Duke of Brabant, however a later marriage of a descendent resulted in the castle being renamed Kasteel d’Oultremont after her husband’s surname.
+This castle came under the control of the Duke of Brabant, but a later marriage of a descendent resulted in the castle being renamed Kasteel d’Oultremont after her husband’s surname.
 Even after the French Revolution, this land remained with the family.

 Much of the original castle burnt down in the late 1700s, although the southern wing of the castle has been preserved given the castle’s unlucky history.
-It was reconstruction at a later point in time, however it only gained the infamous named “De Roze Kasteel” after the bricks were dyed pink when the castle became part of the Land van Ooit.
+It was reconstruction at a later point in time, however, it only gained the infamous named “De Roze Kasteel” after the bricks were dyed pink when the castle became part of the Land van Ooit.